What is neurodiversity?

 Laurie is a licenced social worker in upstate New York, USA and a higher education consultant with College Autism Spectrum (CAS), an independent organization of professionals whose purpose is to assist students with autism spectrum disorders and their families.
 Laurie has served as the Director of the Spectrum Support Program at Rochester Institute of Technology (RIT) since 2010.
 Under Laurie's leadership, the Spectrum Support Program has become a national leader in addressing the complex needs of an expanding population of degree seeking college students on the autism spectrum.
 Laurie is a trailblazer in her work related to helping college students on the autism spectrum prepare for successful employment after graduation.
 Laurie is a frequent national speaker and the author of several publications.

-A career counselor and Assistant Director of Disability Services at the Office of Career Services and Cooperative Education at Rochester Institute of Technology in Rochester, New York.
+A counselor in an outpatient mental health and addictions clinic with the University of Rochester Medical Center.
+She was most recently a career counselor, Assistant Director of Disability - Career Services, and co-facilitator of the Neurodiverse Hiring Initiative at Rochester Institute of Technology in Rochester, New York.
 In addition to providing developmental career counseling, she provides education and advocacy for students with disabilities and consults with employers hiring individuals with disabilities.

 Paulette is passionate about diversity and Inclusion, leads Autism Employee Resource Groups at Google, where she is a Program Manager in Corporate Engineering, and is active in the Google Disability Alliance.
 Paulette has been a member of the San Francisco Mayor's Council for People with Disabilities and presents nationally on issues pertaining to Autism and employment in tech.
 She studied Computer Science whilst a student at Columbia University, is currently a research assistant in the Department of Neuroscience at Stanford, has two graduate degrees in Opera and has performed internationally.